SilentWood: Private Inference Over Gradient-Boosting Decision Forests: Open Science

-\para{Implementation:} We implemented \sysname in C++ (5168 lines), which includes: the BCC protocol, computation clustering, ciphertext compression, and 2-dimensional rotation techniques.
-We also implemented our own version of SumPath algorithm based on depth-first search instead of RCC-PDTE's breadth-first search to enhance memory efficiency.
-We implemented Python code (801 lines) that trains XGBoost models with node clustering.
-For FHE computation, we used the SEAL library~\cite{seal} for the CPU version and the PhantomFHE library~\cite{phantomfhe} for the GPU version.
+\para{Implementation:} We implemented \sysname in C++ (5518 lines), which includes the BCC protocol, computation clustering, and ciphertext compression techniques.
+We implemented Python code (737 lines) that trains XGBoost models with node clustering.
+We trained the model based on the dataset ratio of training : validation : testing as 6:2:2.
+For FHE computation, we used the SEAL library~\cite{seal} for CPU-based FHE and extended its code with the techniques of PhantomFHE~\cite{phantomfhe} for GPU-based FHE.

-\para{Setup:} We used i9-14900K 24-core CPU, 168GB RAM, and RTX 4900 GPU.
-To train and evaluate XGBoost, we used 13 UCI datasets~\cite{uci}, whose number of features, classes, and sample sizes are summarized in \autoref{tab:benchmark-spec}.
-For each dataset, we set the ratio of training, testing, and valiation datasets as 0.6 : 0.2 : 0.2.
-We compared the performance of the three systems: XGBoost based on Zama's Concrete ML~\cite{concrete-ml}, Baseline (RCC-PDTE with MultiplyPath), and \sysname.
-The default number of trees was 100, the default maximum tree depth was 7, and the default intensity of node clustering was 0.2.
-We measured the inference time, inference accuracy, and ciphertext size.
-Additionally, we also conducted an ablation study by varying the default parameters and simulated various RTTs (50ms, 100ms, 200ms) with netem~\cite{netem}.
+\para{Setup:} We used i9-14900K 24-core CPU, 168GB RAM, and RTX 4090 GPU.
+To train and evaluate XGBoost, we used 13 UCI datasets~\cite{uci}, whose numbers of features, classes, and sample sizes are summarized in \autoref{tab:benchmark-spec}.
+We compared the performance of the four systems: XGBoost based on Zama's Concrete ML (based on the TFHE-rs library)~\cite{concrete-ml}, SoK-GGG (an MPC protocol based on a 2-party garbled circuit)~\cite{knlas19}, Baseline (RCC-PDTE~\cite{rcc-pdte} with MultiplyPath~\cite{cdpp22}), and \sysname.
+The default round-trip time (RTT) was 50ms, the default number of trees was 100, the default maximum tree depth was 7, and the default intensity of node clustering was 0.2.
+We measured inference time, inference accuracy, and ciphertext size.
+We also conducted an ablation study for our proposed techniques, over various tree counts (100, 200, 300), maximum depths (7, 11, 15), and RTTs (0ms, 50ms, 100ms) by using netem~\cite{netem}.

-\para{Summary of Results:} In terms of computation time for inference, \sysname is faster than Baseline by 28.1x and faster than Zama's Concrete ML by 25.5x in case of using only CPU.
-When using GPU as well, \sysname is faster than Baseline by 3.8x and faster than Zama's Concrete ML by 122.2x.
-Compared to Baseline, \sysname reduces the communication cost between the server and client down to 17.6\% of the original size.
-Finally, when the RTT between the server and client is 50ms, \sysname improves the end-to-end inference time by 4.7x even in the case of using GPU.